 Message two: Reduce certain foods and nutrients

 Background: A strong body of evidence shows that high sodium intake increases blood pressure.
 Most sodium comes from the added salt during food processing.
 The type of fat someone consumes is more important than the total amount.
-A strong body of evidence shows that saturated fatty acids (animal fats) is associated with higher total cholesterol and LDL cholesterol.
+A strong body of evidence shows that saturated fatty acids (animal fats) are associated with higher total cholesterol and LDL cholesterol.
 Man-made trans fat, also bad for the heart, has decreased substantially from the food supply since the 2006 label law went into effect.
 Dietary cholesterol may increase bad cholesterol (LDL) in certain individuals.
 Added sugars contribute 16% of total calories in the American diet (too much).

 Recommendations: Reduce sodium to 2300mg in the general population and 1500mg for those 51 and older, all African Americans, and people with hypertension and diabetes (average American sodium intakes is 3400mg).
 Consume less than 10% of calories from saturated fats and replace with unsaturated fats (10% of 2000 calories = 20g saturated fat).
 Consume less than 300mg cholesterol per day (1 egg =212 mg).
 Keep trans fat as low as possible.
 Reduce the intake of calories from solid fats and sugars.

 What’s Missing?
 A new tool (like the old food pyramid) is going to be created to help people utilize the guidelines.
 I think they will benefit from showing people how to eat nutrition-poor foods.
 For example, the policy report says “Foods containing solid fats and added sugars are no more likely to contribute to weight gain than another source of calories in an eating pattern that is within calorie limits.”
 And they go on to state that 5-15% of the diet can come from solid fats and added sugar.
-So let’s show people how to navigate the real would and sensibly include all foods in their diet instead of just telling them to “reduce” or “avoid” certain foods.
+So let’s show people how to navigate the real world and sensibly include all foods in their diet instead of just telling them to “reduce” or “avoid” certain foods.

 Message three: Increase Certain Foods and Nutrients